Updated on November 2nd, 2023 by Bob Ciura

 The remaining stocks in this spreadsheet are Russell 2000 stocks with price-to-earnings ratios below 15 and positive earnings.

-The next screen we’ll show you how to implement is for Russell 2000 stocks that have high dividend yields and reasonable payout ratios.
+In the next screen we’ll show you how to implement an investing screen for Russell 2000 stocks that have high-dividend yields and reasonable payout ratios.

 The remaining stocks in this spreadsheet have dividend yields of 5% or more and payout ratios below 60%.
-This screen reveals small cap high yield income security ideas with reasonable payout ratios for further research.
+This screen reveals small-cap dividend stocks with reasonable payout ratios for further research.

 You now have a solid understanding of how to use the Russell 2000 stocks list to find investment ideas.